-MIKE URBAN+ is fully flexible concerning the applied units for numeric attributes, number of decimals and default values for any attribute in the database.
+MIKE+ is fully flexible concerning the applied units for numeric attributes, number of decimals and default values for any attribute in the database.
 The system allows for a number of predefined environments.
-By these means, any MIKE URBAN+ user can set up the current MIKE URBAN+ project to suit established corporate and/or national standards and conventions.
-The actual unit environment is valid for the entire MIKE URBAN+ project, i.e. both for water distribution and collection system modes.
+By these means, any MIKE+ user can set up the current MIKE+ project to suit established corporate and/or national standards and conventions.
+The actual unit environment is valid for the entire MIKE+ project, i.e. both for water distribution and for rivers, collection system and/or 2D overland flows.